Zain-Saiyed/FoodVaganza-Serverless-Restaurant-table-reservation-application-using-GCP-AWS/README.md

 High-level overview of the various feature components categorized under the respective user applications, outlining different sprints for task completion.
 ### Customer App
 1. Sign Up & Login Module:

-  a.
-Using EmailID & Password
+  * Using EmailID & Password
-  b.
-Using Google Single Sign-On
+  * Using Google Single Sign-On

 2. List of all Restaurants
-  a.
-View all restaurants filtered by opening and closing hours
+  * View all restaurants filtered by opening and closing hours
-  b.
-Display Restaurant homepage with all restaurant attributes
+  * Display Restaurant homepage with all restaurant attributes
-  c.
-View menu item details of restaurants on homepage
+  * View menu item details of restaurants on homepage
-  d.
-Display maximum discounted offer banner on restaurant pages.
+  * Display maximum discounted offer banner on restaurant pages.

 3. Book, edit, delete, view a reservation
-  a.
-Book a reservation based on restaurant's opening and closing hours
+  * Book a reservation based on restaurant's opening and closing hours
-  b.
-View customer bookings
+  * View customer bookings
-  c.
-Edit bookings (condition: allowed only 1 hour before the reservation time)
+  * Edit bookings (condition: allowed only 1 hour before the reservation time)
-  d.
-Delete bookings (condition: allowed only 1 hour before the reservation time)
+  * Delete bookings (condition: allowed only 1 hour before the reservation time)
 4. Book, edit, delete, view menu for a reservation
-  a.
-Display menu items based on its current availability in restaurant
+  * Display menu items based on its current availability in restaurant
-  b.
-Reserve a table without ordering any menu item from the restaurant menu
+  * Reserve a table without ordering any menu item from the restaurant menu
 5. Chatbot
-  a.
-Interact and display Restaurant availability time, location, menu availabiliy information.
+  * Interact and display Restaurant availability time, location, menu availabiliy information.
-  b.
-Display reservation availability.
+  * Display reservation availability.
-  c.
-Submit review about restaurant and/or its menu items
+  * Submit review about restaurant and/or its menu items
-  d.
-Book a reservation
+  * Book a reservation
 6. Notifications
-  a.
-Notify customer when a new Restaurant is opened (condition: every 1 hour)
+  * Notify customer when a new Restaurant is opened (condition: every 1 hour)
-  b.
-Notify customer about successful reservation (condition: before 30 minutes of reservation time)
+  * Notify customer about successful reservation (condition: before 30 minutes of reservation time)
-  c.
-Notify customer about menu item changes if any done by restaurant
+  * Notify customer about menu item changes if any done by restaurant
-  d.
-Notify customer about restaurant's closure due to special reasons.
+  * Notify customer about restaurant's closure due to special reasons.

 ### Partner App
 1. Sign Up & Login Module
-  a.
-Using EmailID & Password
+  * Using EmailID & Password
-  b.
-Using Google Single Sign-On
+  * Using Google Single Sign-On
 2. Restaurant details and add, view and edit menu items
-  a.
-Add/Create a new restarant under Partner
+  * Add/Create a new restarant under Partner
-  b.
-Add restaurant availability, open time, close time, reservation table capacity, and other restaurant attributes.
+  * Add restaurant availability, open time, close time, reservation table capacity, and other restaurant attributes.
-  c.
-Edit existing restaurant attributes.
+  * Edit existing restaurant attributes.
-  d.
-Declare open or closed status of restaurant by partner
+  * Declare open or closed status of restaurant by partner
-  e.
-Upload and update image of Restaurant banner & Menu items
+  * Upload and update image of Restaurant banner & Menu items
-  f.
-Edit and Delete menu item attributes
+  * Edit and Delete menu item attributes
-  g.
-Provide/Apply offers at restaurant level or menu-item level.
+  * Provide/Apply offers at restaurant level or menu-item level.
-  h.
-Apply menu-item specific discount percentage
+  * Apply menu-item specific discount percentage
-  i.
-Display offer type specific slashed prices for each menu item.
+  * Display offer type specific slashed prices for each menu item.
 3. View, edit, and delete a reservation
-  a.
-View bookings made by customer
+  * View bookings made by customer
-  b.
-Edit or delete bookings (condition: 1 hour before reservation time)
+  * Edit or delete bookings (condition: 1 hour before reservation time)
-  c.
-Approve/Reject reservation
+  * Approve/Reject reservation
 4. Holistic View
-  a.
-View number of tables booked in intervals daily, weekly, and monthly views
+  * View number of tables booked in intervals daily, weekly, and monthly views
 5. Chatbot
-  a.
-Get booking information for day/week/month, open time, and other restaurant atributes.
+  * Get booking information for day/week/month, open time, and other restaurant atributes.
-  b.
-Edit restaurant level attributes
+  * Edit restaurant level attributes
-  c.
-Read ratings, cancel or edit a reservation with menu items.
+  * Read ratings, cancel or edit a reservation with menu items.
 6. Notifications
-  a.
-Notify about new reservations booked, modified or deleted
+  * Notify about new reservations booked, modified or deleted
-  b.
-Notify about reservations booked with menu item (condition: before 1 hour of reservation time)
+  * Notify about reservations booked with menu item (condition: before 1 hour of reservation time)
-  c.
-Notify if tables are overbooked and notify top 3 menu items mostly nooked every 4 hours
+  * Notify if tables are overbooked and notify top 3 menu items mostly nooked every 4 hours

 ### Admin App
 1. Login Module
-  a.
-Using EmailID & Password
+  * Using EmailID & Password
-  b.
-Using Google Single Sign-On
+  * Using Google Single Sign-On
 2. Visualisations:
-  a.
-Statistic Views
+  * Statistic Views
-  b.
-The top 10 food items ordered across restaurants
+  * The top 10 food items ordered across restaurants
-  c.
-The top 10 restaurants that have the most orders
+  * The top 10 restaurants that have the most orders
-  d.
-The top 10 customers who have ordered the most
+  * The top 10 customers who have ordered the most
-  e.
-The top 10 periods when the food is most ordered
+  * The top 10 periods when the food is most ordered
-  f.
-Reviews filtered based on restaurant names
+  * Reviews filtered based on restaurant names

 ## Data Storage and Security:
 1. **Reservation Data Security**: Google Firestore securely stores reservation data, employing role-based access control for data protection.